 Matthew Burgess: While reading through your early teaching diaries from 1969–1971, I was struck by what a different world it was then.

 Ron Padgett: It was.
 I got the job without even being interviewed or presenting a résumé.
 The pay was $50 to go to a school and teach some classes, usually three per visit.
 Kenneth Koch, who hired me, told me I should also write up an account and mail it to T&W, and then they’d send me a check.
 I did this virtually every week.
 My rent was very low, so for two school visits-two half-days of work-I was able to pay my whole month’s rent, utility bills, and phone bill.
 No one can do that now.
 The cost of living is far too high, and I’m shocked to see just how much of an increase there has been.
 My friend, who is still a teacher herself, was actually telling me the other day about how she’s looking at reducing some of the money that she spends on her utility bills, so she has extra to use in case of an emergency, and so forth.
 Luckily, she had been pointed in the direction of a company called Xoom Energy that can help her to compare cheaper plans and rates for her electricity, as this seems to be one of her most expensive utility bills.
+It was also suggested to her that she should look at changing her internet provider to a company who offer more affordable rates, such as ATT Bundles.
+I thought I would pass that information on so that hopefully people reading this can also make some savings.
 I hope it works out for her, I really do.
 We never had to worry about this back then, everything else was so much easier.
 Also, the school was receiving the program for free.

 MB: Who was paying for it?